-Our traveler's guide to the types of accommodation in Italy outlines the best options available to luxury travelers for your next vacation across the stunning peninsula.
-From hotels planted in the heart of Milan's vibrant metropolis to well off the beaten path in the middle of the Tuscan countryside, the country's accommodations each offer unique opportunities to immerse yourself in the country's rich culture.
+From hotels in the heart of Milan's vibrant metropolis to villas or castles off the beaten path in the middle of the Tuscan countryside, Italian accommodations offer unique opportunities to immerse yourself in the country's rich culture.

-The words albergo and hotel are used interchangeably in Italy, and the country’s unique star system varies wildly compared to other destinations in the world.
-1- and 2-star properties, for example, may be small, family-run inns that brim with character and give travelers an authentic view of the Italian country lifestyle.
+The words albergo and hotel are used interchangeably in Italy, and the country’s unique star system varies widely compared with other destinations in the world.
+One- and two-star properties, for example, may be small, family-run inns that brim with character, giving travelers an authentic view of Italian countryside lifestyle.

-The lack of stars does not correlate with an inferior experience, rather its potential exclusion of lavish amenities like air-conditioning or spa facilities.
-There are plenty of luxe options in Italy’s iconic cities, and 5-star hotels will offer the types of amenities and comforts that travelers familiar with American standards expect.
+The lack of stars does not correlate with an inferior experience, but rather its potential lack of lavish amenities like air-conditioning or spa facilities.
+There are plenty of luxe options in Italy’s best cities to visit on vacation and 5-star hotels will offer the types of amenities and comforts travelers familiar with American standards expect.

 Many former aristocratic mansions or estates have been renovated and revitalized as private accommodations.
-While some villas provide unique rental opportunities, similar to renting an apartment or vacation home, others fit into the category of hotel.
-Venice is most notable for its grand villas and palatial palaces, where images of the Republic continue to decorate elegant halls and expensive lobbies, leading to enchanting rooms overlooking quiet canals.
-Tuscany is also popular amongst travelers who rent private villas dotting the bucolic countryside around medieval villages and sweeping wine vineyards.
+While some provide unique rental opportunities, similar to renting an apartment or vacation home, others fit into the hotel category.

 No matter your preferences, the stunning Italian peninsula boasts a range of accommodation types tailored to your unique sense of wanderlust.
-Whether you wish to escape to the countryside or indulge in the first-class amenities and walk in the shoes of royalty at Venice’s historic palaces, explore our customizable tours to inspire your own trip.
-For further information about Italy and what to expect, check out our Italy Travel Guide or connect with an Italy travel specialist by completing a Trip Request or calling us on 1-888-265-9707.
+Whether you wish to escape to the countryside, indulge in first-class amenities, and walk in the shoes of royalty at Venice’s historic palaces, our Italy tours and vacations offer options for all travelers.